Grace-Zhong/JiangRen-BundleCalculator/README.md

 # User Instruction
+This project finds the cheapest solution for the requested image, audio, and video bundle number respectively according to an information table.
 ### Input
  - The input should only contain three lines
- - The first line contains the requested bundle number and "IMG", separated by a space.
+ - The first line contains the requested image bundle number and "IMG", separated by a space.
- - he second line contains the requested bundle number and "FLAC", separated by a space.
+ - he second line contains the requested audio bundle number and "FLAC", separated by a space.
- - The third line contains the requested bundle number and "VID", separated by a space.
+ - The third line contains the requested video bundle number and "VID", separated by a space.
+### Output
+ - The output will be recorded in output.txt.

 # Problem
 Social media Influencers have been basing the price of their social media post on a single post basis.
 So If a brand required 10 posts (for example spread over a period) then they would be charged 10x the cost of a single post.
 One company has decided to allow social media influencers to sell posts in bundles and charge the brand on a per bundle basis.
 So if the Influencer sold image based posts in bundles of 5 and 10 and brand ordered 15 they would get a bundle of 10 and a bundle of 5.